Notice of Nondiscrimination

 The Family Educational Rights and Privacy Act of 1974, as amended, is a federal law that governs the privacy of student educational records, access to those records, and disclosure of information from those records.
 Gaston College Policy 4-31, Confidentiality and Access of Student Records, provides additional information concerning classification, access, and release of student records.
 Additional information is also provided in the Gaston College Student Handbook (link).
 Hard copies are available upon request by contacting Records and Registration at 704.922.6232.

 Gaston College is committed to providing prospective and current students, parents, and employees with information on a variety of topics as required by the Higher Education Opportunity Act of 2008.
-For additional information on topics such as financial aid, disability services, price of attendance, refund policy, student diversity, drug and alcohol policy, and Clery Act (campus crime), please click the following link: (link to consumer information).
-A copy of the required disclosure information is available upon request by contacting Student Services at 704.922.2390.
+For additional information on topics such as financial aid, disability services, price of attendance, refund policy, student diversity, drug and alcohol policy, and Clery Act (campus crime), please visit our consumer information page.
+A copy of the required disclosure information is available upon request by contacting Student Services at 704.922.6217.

-Gaston College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of Gaston College.
-The Commission on Colleges should be contacted only on matters related to the accreditation status of Gaston College and not for general college information.
+Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees.
+Gaston College also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Gaston College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).
+The Commission on Colleges should be contacted only on matters related to the accreditation status of Gaston College and not for general College information.

 Engineering and Industrial Technology